-As if further proof is needed to confirm what a fraudster this guy is, I found an interesting video on YouTube about UpWeb SEO from another apparent happy customer who was so delighted with the results of the work carried out by this cowboy search engine optimisation company that instead of simply writing a review, he recorded a lengthy video testimonial.
+As if further proof is needed to confirm what kind of a person Dave Adamson is, I found an interesting video on YouTube about UpWeb SEO from another apparent happy customer who was so delighted with the results of the work carried out by this cowboy search engine optimisation that instead of simply writing a review, he recorded a lengthy video testimonial.
 Ahhh what a very nice chap.
-Thing is it was uploaded to YouTube in April 2011 which is just three months after SEOJuice was formed.
-Considering Mr Williams says they have been working for him for the last six months something doesn't add up.
+Thing is, it was uploaded to YouTube in April 2011 which is just three months after SEOJuice was formed.
+Considering Mr Williams says this Australian SEO company have been working for him for the last six months something doesn't add up.
 I've included a screenshot of the comment that I left about the video review because I expected it to be deleted which of course it was.

 Having been deleted the only comment which remains can be seen below which by the way, sounds very similar to the comment written by Yada Yada Marketing on their website about UpWeb.